Visit Azul.com Support

 Note

-Install ZST on the Azul Zulu Prime JVM server before you install ZST on any ZST node.
+Install ZST on the Zing server before you install ZST on any ZST node.

 The ZST installation package contains a kernel loadable module and supporting scripts and tools.
 This includes: